JurgenR/aioslsk/docs/source/USAGE.rst

 The server will automatically send updates for users in the following situations:

-1. A user has been added with the `AddUser` message
+1. A user has been added with the :class:`.AddUser` message

     * Automatic user status / privileges updates